ConnectyCube/connectycube-flutter-call-kit/README.md

-# connectycube_flutter_call_kit
+# ConnectyCube Flutter Call Kit plugin

 A Flutter plugin for displaying call screen when the app is in the background or terminated.
 It provides a complex solution for implementation the background calls feature in your app including getting token and displaying the Incoming call screen.

-At that moment plugin supports next platforms:
+## Supported platoforms

-- Android;
+- Android
-- iOS;
+- iOS

-The list of main features of our plugin:
+## Features

-- providing the token (FCM for Android and VoIP for iOS);
+- access device token (FCM for Android and VoIP for iOS)
-- notifying the app about token refreshing via callback;
+- notifying the app about token refreshing via callback
-- displaying the Incoming call screen when push notification was delivered on the device;
+- displaying the Incoming call screen when push notification was delivered on the device
-- notifying the app about user action performed on the Incoming call screen (accept, reject, mute (for iOS));
+- notifying the app about user action performed on the Incoming call screen (accept, reject, mute (for iOS))
-- providing the methods for manual managing of the Incoming screen including the manual showing the Incoming call screen;
+- providing the methods for manual managing of the Incoming screen including the manual showing the Incoming call screen
-- getting the data about the current call during the call session;
+- getting the data about the current call during the call session
-- some customizations according to your needs (ringtone, icon, accent color(for Android));
+- some customizations according to your app needs (ringtone, icon, accent color(for Android))

 <kbd><img alt="Flutter P2P Calls code sample, incoming call in background Android" src="https://developers.connectycube.com/docs/_images/code_samples/flutter/background_call_android.png" height="440" /></kbd> <kbd><img alt="Flutter P2P Calls code sample, incoming call locked Android" src="https://developers.connectycube.com/docs/_images/code_samples/flutter/background_call_android_locked.png" height="440" /></kbd> <kbd><img alt="Flutter P2P Calls code sample, incoming call in background iOS" src="https://developers.connectycube.com/docs/_images/code_samples/flutter/background_call_ios.PNG" height="440" /></kbd>